t1keshi/glsl-shaders/no_vbo/README.md

-# Drawing in Vertex Shader with no VBO
+# Drawing a point with no vertex buffer object (vbo)

 C++/OpenGL application side: